slacgismo/pv-system-profiler/README.md

 True False False False None
 ```
 where the individual value of each kwarg are defined in site_report.py.
 In this example, the folder with the csv input
-signals is located in an Amazon Web Services bucket.
+signals is located in an Amazon Web Services (AWS) bucket.
 It can also be located in a local folder.
 Results are written to
 the file results.csv in a local directory
 Similar kwargs are entered for the longitude_script, latitude_script and the tilt_azimuth script.
 Here is an example:
 ```shell